Complexes from Complexes: Finite Element Complexes in Three Dimensions: Preliminary

 \section{Preliminary}

-In this section we shall briefly review the framework developed in~\cite{Arnold;Hu:2020Complexes} to derive more complexes from the Bernstein-Gelfand-Gelfand (BGG) construction~\cite{BernsteinGelfandGelfand1975}.
-Earlier development can be found in~\cite{Eastwood2000,Arnold;Winther:2002finite,ArnoldFalkWinther2006b}.
-We also point out the main difficulty when generalizing to finite element complexes and propose two operations on a short exact sequence to handle this difficulty.
+In this section, we will briefly review the framework developed in~\cite{Arnold;Hu:2020Complexes} for deriving complexes using the Bernstein-Gelfand-Gelfand (BGG) construction~\cite{BernsteinGelfandGelfand1975}.
+Earlier contributions to this area can be found in works such as~\cite{Eastwood2000,Arnold;Winther:2002finite,ArnoldFalkWinther2006b}.
+Additionally, we introduce two reduction operations and one augmentation operation applied to a short exact sequence, which effectively broaden the applicability of the BGG framework.

+Throughout this paper, we assume that $\Omega$ is topologically trivial, ensuring that the de Rham complex~\eqref{eq:deRham} is exact.
+As a result, all derived complexes based on de Rham complexes are also exact~\cite{Arnold;Hu:2020Complexes}.
+For simplicity, we omit $\Omega$ in the notation for spaces.
+For instance, $H^s=H^s(\Omega)$ represents the standard Sobolev space with real index $s$.